Top 10 Travel Experiences to Remember Forever, Part 1

 The Killing Fields, Phnom Penh, Cambodia

-The novelty of a tuk-tuk ride through central Phnom Penh has an edge to it.
-I’m heading to the Killing Fields, now a memorial site for the genocide inflicted by Pol Pot’s Khmer Rouge regime in the late 1970s.
-It is one of the places where executions took place over a period of 3 years, 8 months, and 20 days.
+The novelty of a tuk-tuk ride through central Phnom Penh had an edge to it.
+I was heading to the Killing Fields, now a memorial site for the genocide inflicted by Pol Pot’s Khmer Rouge regime in the late 1970s.
+It’s one of the places where executions took place over a period of 3 years, 8 months and 20 days.
 The numbers are hard to know for sure.
 But up to 3 million people, out of a population of 8 million, died in a massacre that took place during my lifetime.

-Thankfully, it is hard to see this place as it once was.
-It’s remarkably peaceful, full of mature flowering trees, carpets of grass, hens scratching for food, and colourful butterflies flitting about.
-A small pond is at one end and a river flows beyond the fence.
-Here, life carries on as farmers graze their cattle along the banks and fish from their canoes.
+Thankfully, it’s impossible to see this place now as was then.
+It’s remarkably peaceful, full of mature flowering trees, carpets of grass, hens scratching for food and colourful butterflies.
+A small pond is at one end and a river flows on the other side of the fence.
+There, life carries on as farmers graze their cattle along the banks and fish from canoes.

 Ho Chi Minh Road, Vietnam